rabbibotton/clog/README.md

 git clone https://github.com/rabbibotton/fast-websocket.git

-To update in the future go to the created directories and type:
+To update do _often_ in the future go to the created directories and type:

 git pull